BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

 - `trivial_vc.txt` - Silly little mod to reduce the required quantity of Vault Card challenge targets to 1.
 Don't really feel like officially making it a mod, but it *does* seem to work just fine.
+- `droughts_eridium_moves.txt` - Similar to my mod-testing Droughts Chest Moves mod, this moves all small eridium piles in The Droughts to near the Highway Fast Travel location, and converts them all to the always-visible type.
+Works fine, but it's pretty custom-purpose so it didn't seem worth making into an official mod, even as a "resource" type.

 ## Deprecated/Testing Mods